dcreager/dcreager.net/content/2016/09/csp-read-atomic-internal.markdown

 ## \\(\interleave\\) (interleaving)

-The simplest parallel composition operator is "interleaving", where the interface is empty.
+The simplest parallel composition operator is "interleaving", where the interface set is empty.
 All of the processes execute completely independently, and cannot communicate with each other, even if their alphabets have any events in common.
 </div>

-We can use interleave here because the alphabet of each of our subprocesses is disjoint — that is, they all work with completely distinct sets of events.
+We can use interleave here because the alphabets of our subprocesses are disjoint — that is, they all work with completely distinct sets of events.
 (This is what we want, since whether or not object 1 is defined should have no bearing on what we can read or write for object 2.)
-No matter how we try to combine these subprocesses together, there is no way that they can interact with each other — so we might as well use the simplest composition operator.
+No matter how we try to combine these subprocesses together, there is no way that they can interact with each other, so we might as well use the simplest composition operator.

 #### Testing it out